akanainc/freemarker-activity/tools/README.md

 # Template Test Utilities

-The tools here provides couple of simple utilities for quickly testing a template against content you provide without installing the Akana FreeMarker Activity for the API Gateway.
+The tools here provides couple of simple utilities for quickly testing a template against content you provide without installing the Akana FreeMarker Activity for the Akana API Gateway.

 The tools mimic the Akana FreeMarker Activity helper methods creating a top-level object in the data model called `message` and adding `contentAsXml` and `contentAsString` methods appropriately.

 ## Executable jar

-The tools jar can be obtained from the releases section.
+The template-tester.jar can be obtained from the releases section.

 ### Usage